What is a Patient Portal?

 If patients are working with a team of providers, or see specialists regularly, they can review results and reminders from all of them in one single patient portal.
 Providers can also see what other treatments and advice the patient is getting.
 This can lead to better care and better management of patient’s medicines.

-How Patient Portals may Increase Patient Engagement?
+How Patient Portals can Increase Patient Engagement?

 Improved health outcomes and patient satisfaction can be achieved by engaging patients in the delivery of health care.
 Patient portals increase communication between healthcare providers and patients and serve to bridge the patient-provider gap when ensuring a true partnership that results in improved quality of care, improved patient outcomes, and increased patient satisfaction with their healthcare experience.